nisforrnicholas/CTF-Writeups/TryHackMe/LazyAdmin [EASY]/README.md

 I'll upload the **php-reverse-shell.php** file and create a new directory called **testDirectory**.

 After creating the post, there didn't seem to be any errors so now I need to find where this testDirectory folder is on the webserver.
-Looking back at results of Gobuster from earlier, I noticed another interesting sub-directory called **attachments**.
+Looking back at the results of Gobuster from earlier, I noticed another interesting sub-directory called **attachments**.
 This could be where the uploaded files are.

 <img style="float: left;" src="screenshots/screenshot15.png">

 Nice!
-However, **there were no files inside the folder**.
+However, **there were no files inside the testDirectory folder**.
 My guess is that there was some **file upload restrictions** that have been enforced by the web server.
 It probably detected that the file I wanted to upload was a php file and blocked it.
-I'll need to find some way to bypass these restrictions.
+Looks like I'll need to find some way to bypass these restrictions.

 One way that I've learnt to do so is by simply changing the extension to a less common extension, such as **.phtml**.
 This works against file restrictions which work based on **blacklists**, as the developer might have forgotten to blacklist these uncommon extensions.